nikvuk92/1MB335/Lab5.md

 **Question 1.
 To which species do the different sequences belong?**

 **Question 2.
-There one sequence that should stand out from the others.
+There is one sequence that should clearly stand out from the others.
 Write down the name of the corresponding fasta file, the species name, and the type of sequence.
 How did you identify it?**

 How much do you know about the species that are in the dataset?
 Do you know how they are related?
 To start to answer these questions, [Wikipedia](https://en.wikipedia.org/) and the [taxonomy browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Root) (yet another NCBI tool!) are very helpful.